 If you’re in the dark about the inner workings of your refrigerator, don’t skip this section.

-To begin with, an RV refrigerator is not like the one you have at home.
+To begin with, an RV refrigerator is unlike the one you have at home.

-Residential refrigerators are larger, but they aren’t built to withstand the rigors of the road.
-There are two broad categories of refrigerator used in RVs.
-The refrigerator inside is either a two-way or a three-way.
+Residential refrigerators are more prominent, but they aren’t built to withstand the rigors of the road.
+There are two categories of Gas absorption refrigerators used in RVs.
+First, the refrigerator inside is either a 2-way or 3-way.

-These terms refer to the energy sources that run your refrigerator: propane, AC power, and/or DC power.
+These terms refer to the energy sources that run your refrigerator: Propane, AC power, and DC power.

-Most RVs have two-way refrigerators, which use propane and AC power.
+Most RVs have two-way refrigerators, which use Propane and AC power 120v.
 Three-way refrigerators use propane, and AC power 120v, and also use 12v DC power this is an electric heating element used to run the refrigerator safely while traveling.

-DC power means electricity runs in one direction, rather than reversing the current.
-With AC power, the electricity constantly reverses direction.
+DC power means electricity runs in one direction rather than reversing the current.
+With AC power, the electricity constantly changes direction.

 Now you know how your RV refrigerator stays on.
-Do you know how it works to keep everything cool?
+But, do you know how it works to keep everything cool?

-RV refrigerators don’t use freon and a compressor to stay frosty.
-Most use a mixture of hydrogen gas, ammonia, and water.
+RV refrigerators don’t use freon and a compressor to stay Cool.
+Gas Absorption Refrigerators use a mixture of hydrogen gas, ammonia water, and sodium chromate.
 When these compounds heat up inside the evaporator, they go through a process of evaporation and condensation.
 It is this process that allows your refrigerator to stay cool.

 BEFORE YOU START TROUBLESHOOTING AND REPAIRING